A survey of generative AI adoption and perceived productivity among scientists who program: Discussion

 Perceived productivity is associated with programming inexperience and limited adoption of development practices like code testing or review.
-These factors interact, suggesting formal practices may partially compensate for inexperience in moderating perceptions of productivity.
-The strongest predictor of perceived productivity is the volume of code accepted at once, with users accepting $>$100 lines reporting the highest productivity.
-These findings suggest scientific programmers may gauge productivity gains primarily by code generation rather than validation activities.
+Our work replicates and extends the findings of Ziegler et al. \cite{Ziegler2022ProductivityCompletion}, who showed that perceived productivity with GitHub Copilot was higher among more junior programmers, to a new sample with more varied tool choices.
+Our findings also suggests that use of development practices could moderate perceptions of productivity: there is a stronger relationship between programming experience and perceived productivity when the use of development practices is relatively low.
+The strongest single predictor of perceived productivity among our sample is the volume of code accepted at once, with users accepting $>$100 lines reporting the highest productivity.
+Together, we interpret these findings to suggest that scientific programmers may gauge productivity primarily by code generation rather than validation.

-About a quarter of respondents did not use genAI coding tools at least some of the time.
-Common reasons included concerns about hindering skill development, ethical issues (particularly environmental impacts), no perceived need, lack of productivity gains during trials, and accuracy problems.